Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress07/03/2024

-Young people in the UK and US are not waiting for their spouses to come along to buy a house, they are turning to pooling money with friends.
+Young people in the UK and the US are not waiting for their spouses to come along to buy a house, they are turning to pooling money with friends.

-A recent survey by real estate company Fairview New Homes found that 44% of 18-24 year olds who do not own property yet intend to buy a home with friends.
+A recent survey by real estate company Fairview New Homes found that 44% of 18-24 year olds who do not yet own property intend to buy a home with friends.

 David, 41, bought the house with a close friend.
 They had known each other for years and were both renters.
-“Buying a house is so expensive,” he said.
+“Buying a house is too expensive,” he said.
 “I couldn’t afford a deposit on my own.”

-“Friendships can last a lifetime, but co-owners often have to sell their homes sooner than expected due to external factors,” he said.
-“Relationships can fall apart.”
+"Friendships can last a lifetime, but co-owners often have to sell their homes sooner than expected due to external factors," he said.
+"Relationships can easily fall apart."

 In his mind, he always had a feeling that the negotiations would get messy.
 They never actually sat down and talked about the problem.